chuckmasterson/chuckmasterson.github.io/_posts/2016-11-20-the-awful-president-america-needed.md

 categories:
   - politics
   - deep thoughts

----
+prefatory: >-
   *(I hope you guys like ten-page essays.
 That seems to be all I’m capable of writing these days.)*

-{: .prefatory }
+---

 So: Trump, huh?